ROSS-org/ROSS/README-vis.md

 amount of virtual time that LPs/KPs are ahead of GVT, and memory usage.

 ### Virtual Time Sampling
-NOTE: This data collection does not run very well.
+NOTE: Function calls related to this data collection have been commented out for now.

 This collects data for virtual time steps specified by the user.
 This is turned on using --time-interval=n where n is some integer for the size of the time steps you want.